Criminology and Social Justice

 Manchester Metropolitan University

 Our staff are all experienced lecturers, each with a wealth of knowledge and industrial experience from the criminal justice sector.
 Many of our staff are professional practitioners with experience of working with the police, probation, youth services and in research.
 Our whole team regularly update their knowledge and skills, with strong links to Manchester Metropolitan University.
-All staff have, or are working towards a higher-level Master’s qualification.

 • Recognition of prior learning/experience will be accepted in line with University policy and procedures.